daoplays/sol_verify/README.md

 To do:

+0) Test and catch errors that occur during the verification process

 1) Add support for specifying components of a docker image (ie rust version, solana version etc) rather than just selecting a docker image.
 The backend would then build the required docker image itself.

 2) Handle the case that different users try and verify the same program: